Click on the charts to see a larger version

 Goal - Control your body.
 No talking or noises.

-The child receives a sticker or smiley if less than 3 prompts from the teacher.
+The child receives a sticker or smiley if less than 3 redirects from the teacher.

 If you wish, you can provide an incentive after a specified number of stickers throughout the week.